jwil007/wlan-autoroam/README.md

 A Linux box with a Wi-Fi interface connect to an SSID. wpa_cli, wpa_supplicant, and journalctl are used.

 ## Usage
- `python3 main.py -i wlan0 -r -75 -d`
+ `python3 main.py -i wlan0 -r -75 -d 'logfile.txt'`

  ### Args:

- `-i` : Sets interface.
-Default is wlan0

- `-r` : Sets min RSSI cutoff.
-Defaut is -75

- `-d` : Saves wpa_supplicant logs during roams to debuglogs.txt in local directory.
+  `-h, --help`          show this help message and exit

+  `-i, --iface IFACE`   Wi-Fi interface to use.
+Default: wlan 0

+  `-r, --rssi RSSI `    Minimum RSSI filter.
+Default: -75

+  `-d, --debug [FILE]`  Save raw collected logs to a file (default: roam_debug.log if no FILE provided)